| Titles / Abstract | Home > Titles / Abstract |

 ◾Mini-Workshop on Hilbert Space Operators

-Il Bong Jung (Kyungpook Nat’l Univ): TBA
+Il Bong Jung (Kyungpook Nat’l Univ): Brownian-type operators: convergence of powers and stability

-Koeun Choi (Korea Univ): TBA
+Koeun Choi (Korea Univ): Schatten class difference of composition operators

-Sumin Kim (Changwon Nat’l Univ): TBA
+Sumin Kim (Changwon Nat’l Univ): Composition operators on vector-valued Hardy spaces

 ◾Tutorials on the invariant subspaces of the model operator